Interviews

 Joan Semmel, Perfil Infinito, 1966, oil on linen, 74 7/8 × 69 ¼ in.
 (190 × 175.9 cm), Courtesy Alexander Gray Associates, New York, © 2023 Joan Semmel / Artists Rights Society (ARS), New York, © ADAGP, Paris

-EG: Actually you organised your first Erotic Paintings exhibition yourself and in 1975 your work was part of an exhibition banned by the Supreme Court due to the show’s explicit male nudity.
-But two years ago you were a part of an exhibition called In the Cut: The Male Body in Feminist Art (2018) at the Stadtgalerie Saarbrücken in Germany.
-Does it prove that there is an evolution in the way erotic works in general and your paintings in particular are now recognised in the art world?
+EG: You organised your first Erotic Paintings exhibition by yourself, renting the space, mounting the show and manning the gallery.
+And in 1975, your work was then part of an exhibition banned by the Supreme Court due to the show’s explicit male nudity.
+43 years later, you were a part of an exhibition called In the Cut: The Male Body in Feminist Art (2018) at the Stadtgalerie Saarbrücken in Germany.
+Does this speak to an evolution in the way erotic works, or works depicting any nude bodies, in general and regarding your paintings in particular are now recognised in the art world?

 JS: Censorship still exists in a certain way.
 The United States of America comes from a puritan background so anything sexual is still suspicious.
 Museums were worried about showing works of this kind.
 Commercially, it was almost impossible to sell during the 1970s.
 There were feminist exhibitions in galleries but I was even censored in those groups.
 In the Cut: The Male Body in Feminist Art is a much later show and honestly I think it was too centred on the male body.
 I was not interested in the idea of doing to male’s bodies the same thing male artists had done to women’s bodies.
 I don’t want to make anybody into a fetish or a doll, I don’t see the point of reversing abuse.
 Eroticism, for me, has to do with an interchange and with the sensitivity of touch, of sound and intellect.
 Eroticism is about connecting with another person and it is fine that now women have the freedom to respond to that physicality of men, or of another woman.